Going off Pattern? QAOA Parameter Heuristics and Potentials of Parsimony: Typical single instance scans and parameter shape

 \section{Typical single instance scans and parameter shape}

 In \autoref{sec:results} we focus on the average and standard deviation of the residual energy over multiple instances.
-This appendix supplements the corresponding plots for typical single instances of problems examined in that section, to provide a frame of reference for those results.
+This appendix supplements the corresponding plots with typical single instances of problems examined in that section, to provide a frame of reference for those results.
 For the energy landscape scans, we plot the energy expectation value $F_p(\gamma,\beta)$.
+The typical instances for each problem are chosen from both, the smallest and largest instances, we examined in the experiments, to show that the landscapes of the individual instances deviate little from the landscapes shown in \ref{sec:results}, and the same convergence patterns can be observed of both the smaller and larger instances.
+Taking into consideration the relatively small standard deviation of the energy landscapes discussed in \ref{sec:results}, we conclude that there are likely no outliers that deviate strongly from the observed convergence patterns, but do not show up in the average landscape due to the mean being skewed by other instances.